bealebe/CheatSheets/vim_cheat_sheet.md

 * Reselect the last visual selection `gv`
 * Go to other end of highlighted text `o`
 * Append after ragged visual block `<C-v>{n}j$` followed by `A`
-* Repeat command on more than one line `:normal .`

 ### Command-line mode
 * List plugins (scripts) `:scriptnames`